sweetpea-org/sweetpea-py/doc/sweetpea/main.rst

    :param design: the factors that make up the design
    :type design: List[Factor]
-   :param cross: factors that are fully crossed in the block's trials,
+   :param crossing: factors that are fully crossed in the block's trials,
                     which must be a subset of the `design` list
-   :type cross: List[Factor]
+   :type crossing: List[Factor]
    :param constraints: constraints that every sequence of trials must
                        satify; see :ref:`constraints`
    :type constraints: List[Constraint]
-   :param require_complete_crossing: dertemines whether every
+   :param require_complete_crossing: dertermines whether every
                                      combination in `crossing` must
                                      appear in a block of trials; a false value is appropriate if